basnijholt/nijho.lt/content/post/btrfs-to-zfs/index.md

 The outage taught me a fifth question: how do I find out when any of this stops working?
 All three checks above are point-in-time, and verification rots.
-So the NAS now [re-verifies daily](https://github.com/basnijholt/dotfiles/blob/0d6101c8e3f91a0845cb41adb3cda216f50917c8/configs/nixos/hosts/nas/replication.nix#L263-L285), from its own side of the sftp connection, that the newest snapshot in the repository is fresh, and pushes an alert to my phone when it is not.
+So the NAS now [re-verifies every hour](https://github.com/basnijholt/dotfiles/blob/0d6101c8e3f91a0845cb41adb3cda216f50917c8/configs/nixos/hosts/nas/replication.nix#L263-L285), from its own side of the sftp connection, that the newest snapshot in the repository is less than a day old, and pushes an alert to my phone when it is not.
 That catches every failure mode on the PC side, including "the timer is simply disabled."
 The watcher itself is watched: the NAS pings an [external dead-man's switch](https://github.com/basnijholt/dotfiles/blob/0d6101c8e3f91a0845cb41adb3cda216f50917c8/configs/nixos/hosts/nas/health.nix#L252-L280) every five minutes, so if the machine holding my only road back goes dark, the alert comes from outside the house.